At STT GDC India we not only recognize but also value the strategic importance of building

 caring for the elderly.

-You may read our complete CSR policy here.
+You may read our complete CSR Policy here and about our CSR Projects here.

 We work to hunger and food insecurity and children’s education...